unisse-courses/s14-mp7/README.md

 2. Go to 'Reservations' page to view reservations

 ## NPM Packages and Third Party Libraries
-NPM Packages and Third Party Libraries used can be found in `http://localhost:3000/about`.
+NPM Packages and Third Party Libraries used can be found in `http://localhost:3000/about` (for local setup) or in `https://villalaisla.herokuapp.com/about` (for herokuu).
 The link to the about page can be clicked in the footer's navigation bar.